Resume & Cover Letter

 - Focus on how you can benefit the company, not how they can benefit you.

-For additional help with your resume & cover letters, visit the Career Development Center or schedule a review session in Handshake.
+For additional help with your resume & cover letters, visit the Career Development Center or schedule a review session in Handshake or visit our YouTube channel here.